-All MPGe figures below refer solely to the cars' electric efficiency.
+MPGe figures listed below refer to the cars' electric efficiency, unless otherwise stated.

 17.6 kWh battery, 68 miles (EPA), 107 MPGe, 55 kW motor

-Smart's latest electric drive model is the cheapest new electric car on the market.
+Smart's Fortwo Electric Drive is one of the cheapest new electric cars on the market.
 You only get two seats, but you also get rid of the gasoline car's jerky transmission.
 There's enough power to make good progress now, and if you're able to benefit from incentives, the price starts to look quite tempting.
 Convertible models are an extra $3,000 but top-down electric driving is a wholly pleasant experience.

 20 kWh battery, 82 miles (EPA), 119 MPGe, 110 kW motor

 Chevrolet has put the same effort into its diminutive Spark as it did the Volt, and has managed to improve the aerodynamics and interior to match the Spark's electric aspirations.
 With huge torque on offer, performance is strong and the Spark EV is good fun to drive.

 24 kWh battery, 75 miles (EPA), 115 MPGe, 80 kW motor